Hepatitis C: What are the warning signs and should you get tested?

 A doctor draws blood from a patient.
 The patient is getting tested for hep C.

-Hep C is a dangerous virus that causes inflammation in the liver.
-If left untreated, it can cause severe liver damage and even lead to death.
-It’s spread through contact with blood from someone with the virus.
-Sometimes it’s just an acute (short-term) infection, but for most people, it becomes chronic and sticks around for life—or until you get treated.
+Hepatitis C is a dangerous virus that causes inflammation in the liver.
+It’s spread through blood from someone with the virus.
+Sometimes it causes an acute (short-term) infection.
+But for most people, it becomes chronic and remains for life—or until you receive treatment.

 Risk factors for hepatitis C

-• Those who received a blood or organ donation before July 1992 (after which better testing became available)
+• Those who received a blood or organ donation in the United States before July 1992 (after which better testing became available)

 • Patients who have been on dialysis for kidney failure

-• People who received blood clotting products before 1987
+• People who received blood-clotting products in the United States before 1987

-• Healthcare workers who have had needle sticks or other exposures
+• Healthcare workers who have had needle sticks or other body fluid exposures

 Hepatitis C symptoms

-These symptoms go away quickly.
-Once hep C develops into a chronic illness, there are usually no symptoms.
-After many years, though, a person may develop liver damage.
-This can bring on fatigue and jaundice, but also more serious symptoms like weight loss, bleeding or bruising easily, spider veins, swelling, and problems with thinking and speaking.
+Around 15 to 25 percent of people with an acute infection clear it on their own, meaning it goes away completely.
+For the other 75 to 85 percent, the virus still lingers in the body, developing into a chronic illness.
+Over time, a person may develop liver damage.
+This can bring on fatigue and jaundice, as well as serious symptoms like weight loss, bleeding or bruising easily, spider veins, swelling, and problems with thinking and speaking.

 Getting tested